darkvoid-theme/vscode/README.md

 ---

-Enjoy the deep, immersive coding experience that **darkvoid** offers, and let your code glow softly in the surrounding quiet.
+Enjoy the deep, immersive coding experience that **darkvoid** offers, and let your code glow softly in the surrounding quiet!🌌